Time off for Trade Unions is crucial for partnership working

 "Trade union colleagues play a vital role in supporting their members and in engaging with their employer, and most do this alongside their day job in our services.
 Proper, clear and fair facilities time agreements are therefore hugely important in making partnership working a day to day reality."

-The model time off and facilities agreement provides a framework for drafting a comprehensive agreement on time off for trade union duties and activities.
+The example time off and facilities agreement from UNISON provides a framework for drafting a comprehensive agreement on time off for trade union duties and activities.
 It can be adapted to reflect the size and nature of the organisation.

 Agreements on time off and facilities vary widely.
 Some are no more than general statements of principle outlining flexible time off arrangements.
 Others are highly detailed, laying out exact amounts of time off for named union officers.
 The example agreement charts a middle course and covers all of the areas which should be included in a time off agreement and suggests contract language based on ‘best practice’.